DISARMFoundation/DISARMframeworks/generated_pages/counters_index.md

 <tr>
 <td><a href="counters/C00093.md">C00093</a></td>
 <td>Influencer code of conduct</td>
 <td>Establish tailored code of conduct for individuals with many followers.
-Can be platform code of conduct; can also be community code, e.g. the Pro-Truth Pledge. </td>
+Can be platform code of conduct; can also be community code.</td>
 <td>M001 - resilience</td>
 <td>TA03 Develop People</td>
 <td>D07</td>